-This matter comes before the court on the plaintiff's motion for attorney's fees and costs.
-The plaintiff is the mother of a minor child who is entitled to the protections of the Individuals with Disabilities Education Act ("IDEA"), 20 U.S.C. §§ 1400, et seq.
-She commenced this action seeking \$11,448.25 in attorney's fees that she incurred while prosecuting an administrative claim pursuant to the IDEA.
-The defendants, the District of Columbia Public Schools ("DCPS") and the District of Columbia, concede that the plaintiff prevailed in the underlying merits hearing, but they dispute the reasonableness of the requested fees.
+This matter comes before the court on the plaintiff's motion for attorney's fees and costs in the above-captioned matter.
+The plaintiff, the parent of a minor child who is entitled to the protections of the Individuals with Disabilities Education Act ("IDEA"), 20 U.S.C. §§ 1400, et seq., commenced this action seeking \$6,003.55 in attorney's fees that she incurred while prosecuting an administrative claim.
+The defendants concede that the plaintiff prevailed in the administrative proceeding, but they dispute the reasonableness of the requested fees.
 Because the plaintiff is the prevailing party and because some of the requested fees are reasonable, the court grants in part the plaintiff's motion for attorney's fees and costs.
-Because certain fee requests by the plaintiff are inappropriate and deficient, however, the court denies in part the plaintiff's motion.
+The court denies in part the motion for attorney's fees, however, because the plaintiff has requested certain inappropriate fees and also because her IDEA fee petition contains certain deficiencies.
 Accordingly, the court grants the plaintiff an award of reduced fees.